Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 5. What are the specific areas for improvement in future iterations of the instruction?

 By addressing these questions and considerations, instructional designers can gather valuable insights into the instruction's effectiveness and make informed decisions for future improvements.
-The evaluation phase ensures that the instruction aligns with its goals and objectives, and ultimately leads to the desired learning outcomes.
+The evaluation phase ensures that the instruction aligns with its goals and objectives, and ultimately leads to the desired academic progress.

 The ADDIE model is a commonly used instructional design framework that offers a systematic method for designing and developing training programmes.
 This model comprises five phases: analysis, design, development, implementation, and evaluation.
 The systematic nature of the ADDIE model offers several benefits.